SunnieShen/CCST9077/CCST9077 notes.md

 	- magic shake, open
 - it from qubits (everything in the universe made of qubits) L3
-> linearly polarized photon as qubits
+> linearly polarised photon as qubits
 - entanglement
-	- bell state (know relation, don't know exact which which &lArr; dependence) (new state; not either both L or both R)
+	- bell state (know relation, don't know exact which &lArr; dependence) (new state; not either both L or both R)
 	- whole vs part
-- spooky action at distance
+- spooky action at a distance
 	- message transfer no faster than light &rArr; no message transfer

 - steering